-On Thursday 16 May 2019, Cllr Beryl Hunwicks was elected as Woking Borough's 46th Mayor at the official Mayor-Making Ceremony, which took place at the Civic Offices during the Annual Meeting of Woking Borough Council.
+Cllr Beryl Hunwicks is the 46th Mayor of Woking.
+She was appointed on Thursday 16 May 2019 at the official Mayor-Making Ceremony, which took place at the Civic Offices during the Annual Meeting of Woking Borough Council.
+She will remain in office until May 2021 when she will be succeed by Cllr Liam Lyons.

 London born Beryl moved to Woking with her family in the early 1970s and she has lived for most of that time in Horsell.